I am John* and I was a game producer and designer before I quit my job and went on a Serve Asia trip this year.

 There is one word and one verse that encouraged me a lot during my trip.
 During Launch, we had a retreat day, and we were reading Matthew 20:29-34 (NIV) about Jesus healing the two blind men.
 The word “Jesus stopped” (vs. 32) appealed to me and touched my heart because it reminded me that even though Jesus had His time and own plan (leaving Jericho (vs. 29), He will stop because of His mercy towards people (hearing the cry from the two blind men vs. 30)).

 The other one is “I am not worthy of all the unfailing love and faithfulness You have shown to me, your servant” in Genesis 32:10.
 I read this a few hours before I needed to leave for the airport.
 This verse reminded me of God’s love and faithfulness during my time in Thailand and serves as a good summary of my experience.

 I am now back at home, quarantining myself in my room.
 I can continue my work remotely, but need to clean everything I touch or have contact with when I go out to the living room or bathroom.
-It’s a little bit boring alone in my the room, but good that I have more quiet time for myself.
+It’s a bit boring alone in my room, but good that I have more quiet time for myself.
 Please pray for this time and how I process all my experiences.
 Please pray too that God will lead my future journey in responding to His calling.

 *Names have been changed for privacy.

 Find out more about the Launch course here.